-- 5.2.1 Junctions 9 and LinSig require different matrix inputs to accurately model different types of junctions.
-As such modelling undertaken within Junctions 9 will use direct matrix input, inserting the matrices in four 15-minute profiles, except for junctions 23 and 27 where only hourly data was available.
-These methods are standard and will allow comparable results based on the data available. - 5.2.2 Where junctions are required to use LinSig, such as junctions 1, 8, 10, 17 and 18 flat hourly profile matrices will be used, this is because LinSig does not allow for direct matrices to be used within the junction modelling software.
+5.2.1 Junctions 9 and LinSig require different matrix inputs to accurately model different types of junctions.
+As such modelling undertaken within Junctions 9 has used direct matrix input, inserting the vehicle matrices in four 15-minute profiles, except for junctions 23 and 27 where only hourly data was available.